-This document sets out the approach which the Association for Data-driven Marketing & Advertising (ADMA) will take in relation to the treatment of Personal Information.
+This document sets out the approach which the Australian Alliance for Data Leadership (AADL), trading as the Association for Data-driven Marketing & Advertising (ADMA) will take in relation to the treatment of Personal Information.
 It includes information on how ADMA collects, uses, discloses and keeps secure, individuals’ personal information.
 It also covers how ADMA makes the personal information it holds available for access to and correction by the individual.

 This policy is a public document and has been prepared in light of APP 1, Open and transparent management of Personal Information.